Potato-Rocket/Spaceflight-Simulator/README.md

 Javadoc tool should function to generate explanation of the code.

 ### Setup
-To get it working, your .properties files should be set up, and their directory configured.
-To do this, first copy example_setup.properties and example_system.properties to a folder in your . config directory (or wherever you want to keep them).
-Then, set the final field "CONFIG_DIR" in "space.sim.config.Setup" to the directory of that folder.
+To get it working, your .properties files should be set up.
+Create the directory "spaceflight-simulator" in your .config, and copy the example .properties files to that directory.
+Then, rename "example_setup.properties" to "setup.properties" and modify settings however you want.
+The format is explained in the .properties files.

 ### Usage
 When you start the program, the view will automatically encompass every one of your bodies.
 To